nukezil/IOMatch/README.md

         └── cifar-10-batches-py
     └── cifar100
         └── cifar-100-python
+    └── ood_data
 ├── semilearn
     └── ...
 └── ...
 ```

+The out-of-dataset testing data for extended open-set evaluation can be downloaded in [this link](https://drive.google.com/drive/folders/1IjDLYfpfsMVuzf_NmqQPoHDH0KAd94gn?usp=sharing).

 ## Usage

 We implement [IOMatch](./semilearn/algorithms/iomatch/iomatch.py) using the codebase of [USB](https://github.com/microsoft/Semi-supervised-learning).

+### Training

 Here is an example to train IOMatch on CIFAR-100 with the seen/unseen split of "50/50" and 25 labels per seen class (*i.e.*, the task <u>CIFAR-100-1250</u> with 1250 labeled samples in total).